Pro Bono Cases (without charge)

 Empire State Motorcycle Safety Education Program, Inc., a Not for Profit 501(c)3 organization aimed at promoting motorcycle awareness and motorcycle rider safety education.

 Sgt.
 Philip L. Franckel volunteers hundreds of hours per year as a Nassau County Auxiliary Police Officer for over 40 years.
 Sgt.
-Philip L. Franckel is currently Commanding Officer of the Communications Bureau, Auxiliary Police Section, Nassau County Police Department.
+Philip L. Franckel is currently the Commanding Officer of the Communications Bureau, Auxiliary Police Section, Nassau County Police Department.